CommonAccord/CooleyGo-NDA/README.md

 3. Then we select all from the Word doc, copy, create a new .md doc in @Code, paste in the copied text.  /99/Original/...
 01.md.

+4. Then we add the references to little widgets that will knit the document back together.
+The section widgets (G/Z/ol/s19) and the agreement frame (G/Agt-Form-CmA/US/Frame/0.md).
+We also rename the file so that there are no spaces in the name.
+The current rendering software insists that files not have any spaces in their names.
+(Good design decision?)